-The review team has prepared this report independently and without counsel or direction from the chief engineer's team.
-Assistance with this IGUCA review was also provided by GMD #2.
+The review team prepared this report independently from and without counsel or direction by the chief engineer's team.

-\ Left team prior to completion of report.
+^{} Left team prior to completion of report.

 Executive Summary

 In response to the deterioration of groundwater quality caused by chloride contamination in the Burrton area, the board of Equus Beds Groundwater Management District No. 2 (GMD #2) initiated the IGUCA process in June, 1982.
 Hearings were held in August, 1982 and February, 1984 and the IGUCA order was issued in June, 1984, with a correctional order issued in July, 1984.
 The order defined a control area, made thirteen recommendations from a task force report and imposed four main corrective controls: (1) the potential effects of each application will be reviewed using a computer groundwater model, (2) the Board of Directors of GMD #2 will annually review all hydrologic data and may request a hearing to amend the IGUCA if deemed necessary, (3) installation of water flowmeters was required, and (4) the chief engineer may amend the IGUCA if deemed to be in the public interest.